Aliases for COX15 Gene

 GeneCards Summary for COX15 Gene

-COX15 (Cytochrome C Oxidase Assembly Homolog 15 (Yeast)) is a Protein Coding gene.
-Diseases associated with COX15 include cardioencephalomyopathy, fatal infantile, due to cytochrome c oxidase deficiency 2 and fatal infantile cytochrome c oxidase deficiency.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include cytochrome-c oxidase activity and oxidoreductase activity, acting on the CH-CH group of donors.
+COX15 (Cytochrome C Oxidase Assembly Homolog COX15) is a Protein Coding gene.
+Diseases associated with COX15 include Mitochondrial Complex Iv Deficiency, Nuclear Type 6 and Fatal Infantile Cardioencephalomyopathy Due To Cytochrome C Oxidase Deficiency.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and AMPK Enzyme Complex Pathway.
+Gene Ontology (GO) annotations related to this gene include cytochrome-c oxidase activity and oxidoreductase activity, acting on the CH-CH group of donors.
+An important paralog of this gene is ENSG00000285932.

 May be involved in the biosynthesis of heme A.